AnotherKamila/kamila.is/learning/_posts/2019-01-17-building-my-home-router.md

 I want to have all the configuration in `ansible` (using my [BSDops](https://github.com/AnotherKamila/bsdops)) and thereby make it completely trivial to reproduce my setup.
 That is not quite the case yet.

+## Caching DNS with unbound

+While this is only one config file and I could just do it immediately, I'll call it "blocked" until I have the above, because I want that config file to be templated and managed by `bsdops`.

 ## Separate "guest" WiFi

 My wifi has some devices that I might not want to expose to everyone who visits my flat.
 Having two SSIDs, one of which I don't share, would simplify access control.